Negar86/Quest4-House-Price-Prediction/README.md

 # Quest4 | Iron_regression
 ---
-# Project Overview:
+# Project Overview
 In this project, we aim to analyze and predict house sale prices in King County using a dataset that includes various attributes of the houses sold in this region.
 By performing Exploratory Data Analysis (EDA) and data processing, we will gain insights into the dataset and prepare it for machine learning.
 Our ultimate goal is to determine which machine learning model best predicts house prices based on the available features.

 ---
 # Data Source:
 The dataset used in this project contains house sale prices and various attributes related to the houses sold in **King County**.
 Key features in the dataset include: